The Foundation for a Meaningful Life

 • Drama

-Sixth graders develop skills essential to working in theater, including building a strong ensemble, creating original characters and scripts, and developing effective rehearsal techniques.
+Sixth graders develop skills essential to working in theater, including building a strong ensemble, developing original characters, and building effective rehearsal techniques.
 Students practice interpreting stories through various media, empathize with diverse characters, and use theater to educate, entertain, and inspire.
 The course culminates in a performance of the sixth grade play, where students showcase what they learned.

 • Athletics